 Most of us don’t have long-lost relatives destined to leave us fortunes.
 But a surprising number of people do have unclaimed money they don’t know about.
 According to the National Association of Unclaimed Property Administrators (NAUPA), one in 10 Americans have unclaimed property, and states return more than $3 billion dollars annually to rightful owners.

-Sometimes referred to as abandoned, unclaimed property is money left in financial institutions and companies.
+Sometimes referred to as abandoned, unclaimed funds are money left in financial institutions and companies.
 When the accounts containing the money experience no activity for a year or longer, the funds are considered unclaimed.
 By law, the organization holding the money must hand over the money to state governments.

 When attempts to contact the owner regarding the money fail, the money is given to the respective state where the person is a resident.
 Some funds are held by the federal government, but most go to the state.
 The state treasury holds the money until someone comes to claim it.
 Claims can be made indefinitely, including by a person’s heirs.